-When in the area you have to visit Hamawaki Onsen which boasts the title of being the origin point of the Beppu Onsen district.
-Surrounded by rustic buildings and friendly locals, in this little laid back pocket of Beppu, it feels like time has stopped.
+When in the area you have to visit Hamawaki Onsen, the origin point of the Beppu Onsen district.
+Surrounded by rustic buildings and friendly locals, this laid back pocket of Beppu feels like time has stopped.

 The famous mud bath and the milky baths are on offer for those adventurous types wanting to get a little more out of their onsen experience.
 The spacious open-air bath is mixed in terms of gender, but the white, smooth mud is said to do therapeutic wonders for your skin.